Initial Funding Year: FY 2007-2008

 Construction Manager at Risk

-The New San Joaquin Courthouse in Stockton is in construction, with an expected completion date of fourth quarter FY 2017-2018.
+The New San Joaquin Courthouse in Stockton is in construction, with an expected completion date in spring 2017.

 Why do we need a new courthouse?

 San Joaquin County is one of the most diverse and fastest-growing counties in California, due to people relocating from the Bay Area.
 The Superior Court of San Joaquin County in downtown Stockton serves residents through three branch facilities, a Juvenile Justice Center in French Camp, and the downtown courthouse and nearby administrative annex.
 The Court shares the courthouse and the annex with the County.
 Constructed in 1963, the downtown courthouse and annex are overcrowded, in poor physical condition, and have significant accessibility and security deficiencies, hindering the court’s ability to adequately deliver services to county residents.

 What is the plan for the new courthouse?